ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 {: #hw-spec-1}
 {: tab-title="Washington, D.C.
 (WDC04, WDC06, and WDC07)"}

-[^1]: SAP HANA & Netweaver are not certified for S1022 systems and hence is limited to non-production workloads.
+[^1]: SAP Netweaver is not certified for S1022 systems and hence is limited to non-production workloads.

 | Compute  | Storage   | Network   |
 |--------- | --------- | --------- |